patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 Exercises are mainly intended to help develop algorithmic and logical reasoning skills as well as learn how to work with programming fundamentals.
 It doesn't focus on learning the perks of the Python language.
-That's why in most cases you're encouraged to build your own solution instead of using some pre-made solutions that Python offers.
+That's why in most cases you're encouraged to build your own solution without using some pre-made solutions that Python offers.

 Challenges are divided into topics to help you practise with specific data types and structures, but that doesn't mean there can't be other possible solutions (that might even be more efficient).